-The Listings Project team has outlined the ways you can help us uphold the exceptional level of care and respect that is foundational to our work as a force of communal good and collective care in the real estate and jobs industries, systems that are historically oppressive.
+The Listings Project team has outlined the ways you can help us uphold the exceptional level of care and respect that is foundational to our work as a force of communal good and collective care within the real estate and jobs industries, systems that are historically oppressive.

-We expect all Listers in the community to hold themselves accountable to the agreements below.
-The term Lister refers to anyone who uses Listings Project.
-This includes those who post real estate and opportunities listings, those who subscribe to our newsletter, and those who inquire about listings.
+We expect all Listers in our community to hold themselves accountable to the agreements below.
+The term “Lister” refers to anyone who uses Listings Project.
+This includes those who post real estate, job and opportunities listings, those who subscribe to our newsletter, view our listings, and those who inquire about listings.

 Above all else, the Listings Project community values and is committed to the following: